 If you miss a dose of azelaic acid, apply it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.

 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.

-If your acne does not improve within 4 weeks, or if it becomes worse, check with your health care professional.
-However, it may take longer than 4 weeks before you notice full improvement in your acne even if you use the medicine every day.
+If your acne does not improve within 4 weeks, or if it becomes worse, check with your doctor.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.